- Purchase the complete Expat Arrivals Berlin Guide (PDF)

-If expats exhaust all the activities on the usual list of things to see and do in Berlin, they will have a whole host of annual events and festivals to keep them occupied.
+When expats exhaust all the activities on the usual list of things to see and do in Berlin, they will still have a whole host of annual events and festivals to look forward to.

-Regardless of whether expats enjoy culture, film, music or sport, there is sure to be something on Berlin’s calendar for every expat.
+Regardless of whether expats enjoy culture, film, music or sport, there is sure to be something on Berlin’s calendar to entertain them.

-Here is a list of the main events and festivals that take place each year in Berlin.
+Here is a list of our favourite events and festivals that take place each year in Berlin.